-The Committee considers it should consult the main organisations representative of the various segments of the research community at European level, rather than sectorial or national bodies (see below).
+The Committee considers it should actively consult the main organisations representative of the various segments of the research community at European level (see below).
 The consultation will be done by means of a letter from the Chairman of the Committee to the President of each organisation.

 The consultation will not necessarily be the exclusive source of candidates.
 Candidates put forward during previous consultation exercises will also be considered and it will be open to other representative organisations and the members of the Committee themselves, to suggest other possible candidates.
+However, self-nominations will not be considered.
+All candidates, regardless of source of nomination would be considered by the Committee using the same process as described in Section 4.